Pioreactor/docs.pioreactor/developer_guide/02-Development locally/01-Develop on Pioreactor locally.md

 `log_dest file path/to/somewhere/.mosquitto/log`

-`mosquitto_pub` and `mosquitto_sub` work as well.
+The CLI tools `mosquitto_pub` and `mosquitto_sub` should work as well.

 #### Testing

 Paho MQTT uses lots of sockets, and running all tests at once can overload the max allowed open files.
 Try something like `ulimit -Sn 10000` if you receive `OSError: [Errno 24] Too many open files`

 ```
 py.test pioreactor/tests